SIPp/sipp/docs/scenarios/keywords.rst

 ``[routes]``
 =============
-:Description: If the "rrs" attribute in a recv command is set to "true", then the "Record-Route:" header of the message received is stored and can be recalled using the [routes] keyword
+:Description: If the "rrs" attribute in a recv command is set to "true", then the "Record-Route:" header of the message received is stored and can be recalled using the [routes] keyword.

 ``[next_url]``
 ==============